New to Gamification? Check out my post What is Gamification & my Gamification Framework: Octalysis

 Nowadays many companies work hard to optimize for Core Drive 5: Social Influence & Relatedness, trying to get people to pressure their friends to try out their products.
 Other B2B solutions use Core Drive 8: Loss & Avoidance, as employers generally force their employees to use certain software and therefore users try out your service so they don’t lose their jobs (but end up being very resistant or lukewarm about it, a result of Black Hat Gamification).

 There’s a lot of space to introduce innovation here.
-Some companies introduce Core Drive 1: Epic Meaning & Calling into the Discovery Phase by creating a charitable cause to the company mission and people try out the products because it’s for something bigger than themselves.
+Some companies introduce Core Drive 1: Epic Meaning & Calling into the Discovery Phase by creating a charitable call linked to the company mission and people try out the products because it’s for something bigger than themselves.

 Google HR gets talents to discover their hiring process by utilizing Core Drive 3: Empowerment of Creativity and Feedback with the way they post difficult programming problems for people to solve before they can even get their first interview.

-Kiip, a startup company that raised over $15 Million, is founded entirely on the premise that people will value something more if they feel like they have “earned” it, which is heavily utilizing Core Drive 2: Development & Accomplishment in the Discovery Phase.
+Kiip, a startup company that raised over $15 Million, is founded entirely on the premise that people will value something more if they feel like they have “earned” it.
+It inserts within games at the moment of someone winning a battle or completing a level, the discovery of a new product or brand with the offer of a product sample or discount voucher.
+This heavily utilizes Core Drive 2: Development & Accomplishment in the Discovery Phase.

 Gamifying the discovery phase is a great way to improve your brand name, sign-ups, and conversion rates.